robenkleene/audio-references/max/max-for-live/devices/max-for-live-midi-tools.md

 ## Opening & Testing

 Max for Live MIDI tools cannot be dragged and dropped into the UI the way regular Max for Live devices can.
 As a workaround, to quickly test a device, in the Ableton Live file tree click `Add Folder...` then add the folder for the Max for Live MIDI tool.
-It will then be available under the `Generate` drop-down menu.
+It will then be available under the `Generate` drop-down menu (note this adds the folder to Ableton Live permanently, not just to the current project, you can remove it later by right-clicking and choosing `Remove from Sidebar`).

 ## `live.miditool.in`